Helpful Bathroom Accessories and Remodel Ideas for Seniors and People With Disabilities

-Many other simple accessories can make a big difference for bathroom accessibility as well.
+Many other simple accessories can make a big difference in bathroom accessibility as well.

 Pull-out shelves (also known as rolling shelves) are a helpful alternative to shelves for people with limited mobility.
 As the name implies, these are shelves that can pull out — similar to shallow drawers.
 This allows the user to look for and retrieve items without having to stoop or stretch.
 Pull-out shelves can be installed into the existing framework of the bathroom, although this may sometimes require the removal of existing shelving first.

 Replacing traditional shelving with pull-out shelves is usually not a simple task, and the cost of installation varies widely, depending on factors such as your existing bathroom space, the shelves that you buy, and the rates of handymen in your area.

 Offset Door Hinges

 Offset (or “swing clear”) hinges are hinges that allow a door to swing open wide enough to completely clear the doorway.
 This makes doorways easier to navigate for people who use equipment such as wheelchairs and walkers.
 The installation of new hinges usually requires professional assistance, although the process will not usually be lengthy.
 It may also be necessary to replace the door as well.